rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 but one thing is necessary.
 Mary has chosen the good portion, which will not be taken away from her. ^1042

 Now Jesus was praying in a certain place, and when he finished, one of his disciples said to him, Lord, teach us to pray, as John taught his disciples. ^1101

-And he said to them, When you pray, say : Father, hallowed be your name.
+And he said to them, When you pray, say: Father, hallowed be your name.
 Your kingdom come. ^1102

 Give us each day our daily bread, ^1103

 and forgive us our sins, for we ourselves forgive everyone who is indebted to us.
 And lead us not into temptation. ^1104

-And he said to them, Which of you who has a friend will go to him at midnight and say to him, Friend, lend me three loaves, ^1105
+And he said to them, Which of you who has a friend will go to him at midnight and say to him, 'Friend, lend me three loaves, ^1105

-for a friend of mine has arrived on a journey, and I have nothing to set before him; ^1106
+for a friend of mine has arrived on a journey, and I have nothing to set before him'; ^1106

-and he will answer from within, Do not bother me; the door is now shut, and my children are with me in bed.
-I cannot get up and give you anything? ^1107
+and he will answer from within, 'Do not bother me; the door is now shut, and my children are with me in bed.
+I cannot get up and give you anything'? ^1107

 I tell you, though he will not get up and give him anything because he is his friend, yet because of his impudence he will rise and give him whatever he needs. ^1108